kipchogi/prosperoprices/README.md

 The contract is deployed at this address: [0x45f0154cfB256e662C457Aaf3E073254F41A0994](https://snowtrace.io/address/0x45f0154cfB256e662C457Aaf3E073254F41A0994)

 The current scale of pricing is a constant determined by USD_SCALE.
 If you change this value you must also change the value of CHAINLINK_SCALE_DIFF.
 The scale of Chainlink is currently 8 decimals.
-To raise the minimum liquidity required to deem a pool a ‘safe’ reference point for price is determined by the constant MINIMUM_LIQUIDITY_REQUIRED
+To raise the minimum liquidity required to deem a pool a safe reference point for price is determined by the constant MINIMUM_LIQUIDITY_REQUIRED.

 To try our contract in action go here:
 [https://prospero-307218.uc.r.appspot.com/testprices/](https://prospero-307218.uc.r.appspot.com/testprices/)